redhat-cop/openshift-disconnected-operators/README.md

 ###### --authfile

 The location of the auth.json file generated when you use podman or docker to login registries using podman.
-The auth file is located either in your home directory under .docker or under /run/user/your_uid/containers/auth.json
+The auth file is located either in your home directory under .docker or /run/user/your_uid/containers/auth.json or /var/run/containers/your_uid/auth.json

 ###### --registry-olm